 Guide to Creating a WordPress Sandbox For Your Plugins, Themes, or Website

 If you want to set up a WordPress sandbox environment quickly and efficiently, we’ll help you in doing so.
 Learn how to Set up a WordPress Sandbox to Test-drive Plugins, Themes & More in a few minutes next:

 Step 1: Create an Account on InstaWP

 InstaWP is a fantastic website spin-up tool that lets you quickly launch a staging environment.
-It has both a free and a paid tier, with the former giving you the freedom to create sites that are stored for up to two days.
+It has both a free and a paid tier.

 Step 2: Launch a WP Sandbox Environment

-Once you enter the specifications, your site will appear on the dashboard within a few seconds:
+Once you enter the specifications, click on the Create Site button.
+Your site will appear on the dashboard within a few seconds:

 Step 3: Customize The Site

 InstaWP gives you access to both the database and the code editor and lets you auto-login so you can easily make changes to the site.
 With a single click, you can auto-login to the WordPress dashboard:

 Here, you can change themes, plugins, content, CSS, and the entire structure of the site as you wish.
 It’s also a great way to showcase the site to the client before you’re ready to push the changes live.